-7. THE COURSES
+7. THE COURSE

-7.1 Course, the order in which marks are to be passed, and the side on which each mark is to be discussed at the race briefing.
+7.1 Course, the order in which marks are to be passed and which side will be notified in the Notice of Race or discussed at the race briefing.

-7.2 The starting and finishing marks will be on the GYC Club line unless stated differently at the race briefing.
+7.2 The starting and finishing marks will be on the GYC Club line unless stated differently at the race briefing or in the Notice of Race.

-7.3 All skipper's briefing are to be held ashore, unless advised.
+7.3 All skipper's briefings are to be held ashore unless advised.
 The skipper of the boat must attend the race briefing.
 Failure of the skipper to attend the briefing will preclude the skipper and boat from participating in the race.

-7.4 Alterations may be made to the start time or the course after the briefing but before the start, and any such changes will communicated to competitors by VHF radio on Channel 37.
+7.4 Alterations may be made to the start time or the course after the briefing but before the start, and any such changes will be communicated to competitors by VHF radio on Channel 37.

-7.5 The ROOD may, but is not required to, give competitors a visual diagram as well as a verbal description of the course to be sailed during the race briefing.
+7.5 The Race Officer may give competitors a visual diagram and a verbal description of the course to be sailed during the race briefing.

-7.6 Race Officers may, but are not required to, give course information to competitors before or after the briefing.
+7.6 Race Officers may not be required to give course information to competitors before, during or after the briefing.